logo

 5. WaterSense Program: Promotes water efficiency in products, homes, and businesses, helping consumers and organizations conserve water through the use of certified water-efficient products and practices.

 6. Safer Choice Program: Helps consumers and businesses identify products that are safer for human health and the environment.
-The program reviews and labels products that meet stringent safety criteria.
+The program reviews and labels products that meet stringent safety standards.

 These programs are part of the EPA’s broader strategy to foster environmental stewardship and reduce pollution through voluntary action.